Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: : Problem Statement and Methods

 \subsection{Deep Probabilistic Diffusion Models for Sampling Internal Coordinates}

-\paragraph{Denoising Probabilistic Models} Recent works on deep denoising probabilistic models have demonstrated excellent generative performance for complex multimodal data~\citep{pmlr-v37-sohl-dickstein15, Ho-denoising-2020, song2021scorebased}, and have been successfully applied to both small molecules and proteins~\citep{xu2022geodiff, wu2022protein}.
-In particular, we use the discrete-time diffusion model from \citet{wu2022protein} that formulates the forward transition probability using a wrapped normal distribution, $q\giventhat*{\mathbf{x}_t}{\mathbf{x}_{t-1}} = \mathcal{N}_{\text {wrapped}}\left(\mathbf{x}_t ; \sqrt{1-\beta_t} \mathbf{x}_{t-1}, \beta_t \mathbf{I}\right)$, instead of a standard normal distribution~\citep{Jing2022-torsionaldiffusion}, where $\mathbf{x}_t$ represents the noised internal coordinates (bond angle and torsion) at time step $t$.
-We train a diffusion model, $p_{\Xi}\giventhat{\mathbf{x}_{t-1}}{\mathbf{x}_t}$, by training a neural network to predict the noise present at a given time step (for full details, see Appendix~\ref{app:training}).
+\paragraph{Denoising Probabilistic Models} Recent works on deep denoising probabilistic models have demonstrated excellent generative performance for complex multimodal data~\cite{pmlr-v37-sohl-dickstein15, Ho-denoising-2020, song2021scorebased}, and have been successfully applied to both small molecules and proteins~\cite{xu2022geodiff, wu2022protein}.
+We adapt a discrete-time diffusion process~\cite{wu2022protein} that formulates the forward transition probability using a wrapped normal distribution, $q\giventhat*{\mathbf{x}_t}{\mathbf{x}_{t-1}} = \mathcal{N}_{\text {wrapped}}\left(\mathbf{x}_t ; \sqrt{1-\beta_t} \mathbf{x}_{t-1}, \beta_t \mathbf{I}\right)$, instead of a standard normal distribution~\cite{Jing2022-torsionaldiffusion}, where $\mathbf{x}_t$ represents the noised internal coordinates (bond angles and torsions) at time step $t$.
+We train a diffusion model, $p_{\Xi}\giventhat{\mathbf{x}_{t-1}}{\mathbf{x}_t}$, by training a neural architecture, described below, to predict the noise present at a given time step (for full details, see Supplementary Section~\ref{app:training}).
 During inference, we sample $\mathbf{x}_T$ from a wrapped normal distribution and iteratively generate $\mathbf{x}_0$ using $p_{\Xi}\giventhat{\mathbf{x}_{t-1}}{\mathbf{x}_t}$.
-The sampling process is further detailed in Appendix~\ref{app:sampling}.
+The sampling process is further detailed in Supplementary Section~\ref{app:sampling}.

-\paragraph{Encoder Architecture} Macrocycles exhibit extensive coupling of their residues due to torsional strain and intramolecular interactions such as hydrogen bonds.
-Here, we use a standard bidirectional transformer architecture~\citep{vaswani_transformer,devlin-etal-2019-bert} using self-attention to learn the complex interactions between atoms.
+\paragraph*{Encoder Architecture} Macrocycles exhibit extensive coupling of their residues due to torsional strain and intramolecular interactions such as hydrogen bonds.
+Here, we use self-attention~\cite{vaswani_transformer,devlin-etal-2019-bert} to learn the complex interactions between atoms.
 Unlike standard sequence models for linear data, macrocycles exhibit cyclic symmetry with no canonical start position.
-Thus, we design a bidirectional, relative positional encoding, $\mathbf{p}_{ij}^K$, inspired by standard relative encodings~\citep{shaw-etal-2018-self} to reflect this cyclic invariance (see Appendix~\ref{app:glossary} for notation):
+Thus, we design a modified bidirectional, relative positional encoding~\cite{shaw-etal-2018-self} $\mathbf{p}_{ij}^K$ to reflect this physical invariance (see Supplementary Section~\ref{app:glossary} for notation and \ref{app:cyc_ablation} for an ablation study):